marph91/pocket-cnn/README.md

-Direct Hardware Mapping of CNN to FPGA.
+microCNN is a framework to map small Convolutional Neural Networks (CNN) fully on a FPGA.

+# Approach

+The full CNN is mapped to hardware.
+There is no communication outside of the FPGA needed.
+It is similar to the Direct Hardware Mapping approach of https://github.com/DreamIP/haddoc2.

 # Requirements